 Legislation and regulation

-The key pieces of legislation that govern how gambling is conducted in Victoria are:
+These are the key pieces of legislation that govern how gambling is conducted in Victoria, Australia.

 Victorian Responsible Gambling Foundation Act 2011

 The Victorian Responsible Gambling Foundation Act 2011 provides for the creation of the Victorian Responsible Gambling Foundation.